ZahlGraf/IrrlichtCMake/README.md

  * Open the command line promt with CMake and the Compiler at your PATH variable

  * Goto the Irrlicht root directory.
-I will always say `<irrlicht-root>` to it in the next descriptions.
+I will always say `<irrlicht-root>` to it in this descriptions.

- * Enter `cmake-gui` to your command-prompt to open CMake (of course there is also a command line only version available, but for beginners I will explain the GUI here.
-If you are an expert and want to use a automatic build, you will be able to adapt this description).
+ * Enter `cmake-gui` to your command-prompt to open CMake (I will only explain the CMake GUI process, because I guess the Experts that use CMake from command line, know how to compile anything with CMake :-) ).

  * On the top of the window, you will see two text fields "Where is the source" and "Where to build the binary":
    * Enter in "Where is the source" the Irrlicht root directory `<irrlicht-root>` where also the `CMakeLists.txt` file is inside.

    * Enter in "Where to build the binary" a path where all temporary files for the build process are stored.
 I would suggest `<irrlicht-root>/build-vc64/debug/shared` when you build with Visual C++ 64bit the debug shared library.
-     By using such an directory naming you can easily build and use Irrlicht with different compilers and for different library types (debug/release, shared/static).
+     By using such a directory naming you can easily build and use Irrlicht with different compilers and for different library types (debug/release, shared/static).

    ![Path Setup](Doc/Images/PathSetup.png)